-Lucy defends and prosecutes across a wide range of criminal offences.
+Lucy defends and prosecutes.
 She is a Grade 3 prosecutor and receives instructions to defend in a broad range of cases including those involving serious allegations of violence and sexual offences.

 Lucy has extensive experience in dealing with motoring offences, including dangerous and careless driving and excess alcohol cases.
 She frequently deals with Special Reasons and Exceptional Hardship arguments.